Netcracker/KubeMarine/documentation/Installation.md

         sandbox_image: registry.k8s.io/pause:3.9
 ```

-Also, it is possible to specify registries configuration in registries hosts format using `containerdRegistriesConfig` section:
+Also, it is possible to specify the registries configuration in registries hosts format using `containerdRegistriesConfig` section:
 ```yaml
 services:
   cri: